 Assignment #06#

-numpy and matplotlib are two fundamental pillars of the scientific python stack.
+NumPy and Matplotlib are two fundamental pillars of the scientific Python stack.
 You will find numerous tutorials for both libraries online.
-I am asking you to learn the basics of both tools by yourself, at the pace that suits you.
-I can recommend these two tutorials:
+You can learn the basics of both tools by yourself, at the pace that suits you, e.g., with the following two tutorials:

-They can be quite long if you are new to numpy - I am not asking you to do them all today!
-Sections 1.4.1.1 to 1.4.1.5 in the numpy tutorial should get you enough information for today’s assignments, or you can try without it and learn on the fly - your choice!
+They can be quite long if you are new to NumPy and you do not need to go through them all today.
+Sections 1.4.1.1 to 1.4.1.5 in the NumPy tutorial should give you enough information for today’s assignments, or you can try without it and learn on the fly - your choice!

 Exercise #06-01: Indexing#